• Home

 Dr Nicola Gasparini

-Nicola Gasparini is a senior lecturer in Electronic Materials (Associate Professor) in the Chemistry Department.
+Nicola Gasparini is a Associate Professor in Electronic Materials (Associate Professor) in the Chemistry Department.
 His interest lies in the fundamental and application-oriented research in lab-scale and large-area printed electronics, in particular organic and perovskite photovoltaics and photodetectors.
 His efforts have focused on the design of highly efficient photodiodes and on electro-optical and structural characterisation techniques for probing charge generation, transport, recombination processes and morphology of these devices.
 His research continues on the understanding and controlling the degradation and reliability of semiconducting devices under light and thermal stress.

 In addition, he is exploring new applications of printed electronics, particularly organic and perovskite photodetectors, which have resulted in the first demonstration of high responsivity in the near-infrared region.
 This development is particularly interesting for biomedical applications, where cost-effective material choices remain scarce, and mechanical flexibility is required, a technological challenge for incumbent inorganic devices.